OpenBfS/UncertRadio/README.md

 ```

 ### Update
-To get the latest version just update the master branch
+To get the latest version just update the main branch

 ```
-git checkout master
+git checkout main
 git pull
 ```
 Now restart the build and install process (see above).